ABOUT

 What Sokol taught her, in Cage’s genre, not only liberated her from the handcuffs of traditional conservatory-style instruction and learning, but also seeded her dream of founding a different kind of music school.
 In fact, Katrina says, Sokol’s influence and solid support “changed everything,” in her developing careers as a musician and as a visual artist.
 From Sokol she learned to shelve preconceived ideas, to sit down without a score, let creativity soar, and just play at the piano, which perfectly matched her imaginative free-form bias towards drawing, painting and living.

 Fast forward to 1990.
-Katrina was a daycare teacher, married to jazz musician, Steve Koven, and was itching to fuse her love of children, education, art and music into one job, one school.
+Katrina was a daycare teacher and was itching to fuse her love of children, education, art and music into one job, one school.
 Five tots from her workplace followed her into the cramped living room of their one-bedroom apartment to become Yellow Dog’s first students.

 Meanwhile, Katrina yearned for a studio space where students could learn the way she had at York—less theory, less scales, less pressure to follow a standard method, no exams, no grading, more expression through improvisation and songwriting, more lifting songs by ear, more storytelling and more art, movement and humour.
 Best of all, students would enjoy the option of creating multi-track recordings to take home and share with family and friends.